Appearance & Reality > The Lord Jesus Christ > Strong and weak

 11 And Herod with his soldiers, after treating Him with contempt and mocking Him, dressed Him in a gorgeous robe and sent Him back to Pilate.

 Again the Lord Jesus was treated with contempt.
-They mocked Him, dressed Him in a gorgeous robe and then sent Him back to Pilate.
+Herod and his soldiers mocked Him, dressed Him in a gorgeous robe and then sent Him back to Pilate.

 9 Pilate answered them, saying, “Do you want me to release for you the King of the Jews?”